marmoran2/Records4Store/docs/frontend_reference.md

 # Frontend Project Reference — Vinyl Record Store

 This is a college-level project to design and deploy the **frontend** of an e-commerce website for a vinyl record store.
-The project uses a **full Bootstrap 5.3 deployment** (via CDN) with custom SCSS architecture based on the 7-1 pattern.
+The project uses a **full Bootstrap 5.3 deployment** with custom SCSS architecture based on the 7-1 pattern.
 Bootstrap classes are used where helpful, but styling is largely driven by custom SCSS components and variables.

 ## Project Goals